 Seeing Is Believing

 What countertop would fit perfectly in your new kitchen?

 What should I choose for my countertops when I’m designing or remodeling my kitchen?

 Granite countertops have been a cornerstone for our new and remodeled kitchens for years in Colorado.
-Quartz countertops, which experts say will be the material of choice in 2013 due to its durability is also an option.
+Quartz countertops have become very popular due to its durability.

 Kitchen Countertop Comparison: Granite, Quartz and Solid Surface Countertops

 We know the choices you have for selecting your kitchen countertop can be overwhelming and JM Kitchen designers are here to help.
 We will discover first what style of kitchen you are looking for, then color preferences and then what sorts of use your kitchen is going to get.
 An active family that loves to cook, eat and play in their kitchen might need a different surface for their countertops than a young couple just starting out who mostly use their microwave to reheat restaurant food.
 That’s where our 20+ years of experience will come into play.
 Below we’ll outline the pros and cons of each type of countertop surface to give you some ideas about your priorities.

 Significantly, the market is choosing between Granite and Quartz and the choice is usually made on, man-made Quartz and consistent looking colors (like in contemporary or modern kitchens), or natural Granite with the flow and variations (like in the more rustic or casual kitchens).

 To get an idea of the range of colors available with granite take a look at Cactus Stone’s gallery of options that you can explore by type of stone or by color here.

 Granite Countertops Natural but Not Perfect